kartikwar/starter-hugo-academic/content/paper/paper 2/index.md

 ---
-title: "The Year/Length Effect in Time Perception: Perceptual Biases in Judgments of Numeric Ratings"
+title: "The Year/Length Effect in Time Perception: Evidence from the lab and the field"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here